iZUMi-kyouka/tp/docs/UserGuide.md

 **Q:** My computer has a different java version installed and the application is not launching as expected?
 **A:** To switch to Java 17, first ensure it is installed by following the instructions [**here**](#quick-start).
 After installation, update your system’s **JAVA_HOME** environment variable to the Java 17 installation directory such that the **/bin** folder of Java 17 comes before other Java versions.
 On Windows, this can be done via System Properties > Environment Variables; on macOS or Linux, update .bashrc, .zshrc, or .profile to export the correct paths.
 Finally, restart your terminal or IDE and run java -version to confirm Java 17 is now in use.

+---

+**Q:** What does the button with two paper icon next to the recruit UUID do> **A:** This is a copy button.
+When clicked, the recruit's UUID will be copied to your computer's clipboard, and you may paste it anywhere you need it.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues